BBashh/log_file_mcp/README.md

 ### In Cursor Chat:

-If the chat is giving responses without using the mcp tool, then explicitly mention in the chat to use the xyz tool.
+NOTE: If the chat is giving responses without using the mcp tool, then explicitly mention in the chat to use the xyz tool.

 Ex: